ukmda/fbcollector/README.md

 * If the solution was really bad its worth using `Delete Solution` from the `Solve` menu before attempting a rerun.

 ## Sending Solutions to UKMON
 Once you have a solution, select `Upload orbit` from the `Solve` menu.
 This will create a Zip file that bundles the created trajectory pickle file with any images and videos.

-You can then upload the file to Dropbox, Google Drive or another file-sharing site and email a link to [us](fireballdata@ukmeteornetwork.org) where one of our team will check and upload it to our Archive.
+If you're a member of the UKMON team and have an API key, the file will be uploaded directly to our server (provided its less than 10MB in size) Otherwise you can upload the file to any file-sharing site and email a link to [us](fireballdata@ukmeteornetwork.org) where one of the team will check and upload it to our Archive.

-#### API Key
-Members of the UKMON team who frequently create solutions can request an API key to directly upload solutions less than 10 MB in size.
-We'll contact you if we think this is applicable.

 ## Sharing Raw Data
 If you've configured a raw data location in the configuration file, `Share Raw Data` on the raw menu will create a zip file of all the raw data and copy it to the location.
 For example, if you have Dropbox installed and set the share location to a folder in your Dropbox, then the zip file will be copied there.
 You can then share the Dropbox link as appropriate.